Episode 14: Healing Stories 2

 • For the next 7 years, she followed a dairy-free version of the SCD Diet.
 Now, she follows the AIP.
 While not medication-free, she has been able to reduce her medication substantially, eliminating both steroids and a 5-ASA drug.
 20 years after the doctor recommended the colectomy, she still has her colon, and a recent colonoscopy shows it’s in good health with just a small abscess near the rectum (she’s currently treating).
 Her CRP recently tested at normal levels, her chronic anemia has improved, and her anxiety and mood issues have disappeared.

 • Keys are nutrient-density and stress management.
-She has a liver paté recipe on her blog that she credits with treating her anemia.
+She credits liver pate with treating her anemia.
 Sleep, yoga, meditation and time outside are priorities for her healing.

 • Melissa’s Healing Story (28:27)